 - 3 tablespoons milk

-- In a separate mixing bowl, add the eggs, vanilla and butter and whisk together until smooth.
-Add the greek yogurt and give it a stir – don’t worry if it goes a little lumpy.
+- In a separate mixing bowl, add eggs, vanilla and butter and whisk together until smooth.
+Add yogurt and give it a stir – don’t worry if it goes a little lumpy.
 In a separate small bowl, add the food colouring and vinegar.

-- Once the butter is very pale and creamy, add in half of the powdered sugar and one tablespoon of milk and beat on low until the sugar is incorporated and then beat on medium speed until combined.
-Next, add the rest of the sugar and the milk, and again beat on slow until the sugar is incorporated before turning up to medium for another minute or so.
+- Once the butter is very pale and creamy, add half of the powdered sugar and one tablespoon of milk and beat on low until the sugar is incorporated.
+Then, add the rest of the sugar and the milk, and again beat on slow until the sugar is incorporated before turning up to medium for another minute or so.